vamsikrishnachippagiri45/Vamsi_Krishna_VSD_RISCV_SOC_Tapeout_program/docs/week5/readme.md

 ###  Explanation:

 * These commands test if the binaries were built and added to your `$PATH` correctly.
-* If both commands show help information (not “command not found”), Congratulations — OpenROAD and Yosys are successfully installed!
+* If both commands show help information — OpenROAD and Yosys are successfully installed!

 ---